 When working with Windows 7 RC this week, I stumbled upon another nice and useful feature which I thought I should write about.
-Windows 7 allows you to add icons to your custom right-click (static) menu entries.
+In Windows 7 and higher, you can add icons to your custom right-click (static) menu entries.
 Usually, to display a right-click command with an icon, one needs to write a context menu handler Shell Extension (DLL).
 Now, you can assign icons for static menu items as well, without having to program anything.

-For example, when you add a custom right-click command “Print Directory” using the instructions in article How to add the Print Directory feature for file system folders in Windows 7 & Vista, you see this when you right-click on a directory.
+For example, when you add a custom right-click command “Print Directory” using the instructions in the article Print directory contents you see this when you right-click on a directory.

 So far so good.
-Now, you can mention an icon reference which either points to an icon resource inside a DLL/EXE file, or an .ico file.
+Now, you can mention an icon reference which either points to an icon resource inside a .DLL, .EXE, or an .ICO file.

 Add an Icon to a Right-Click Menu Entry

-3. In the right-pane create a String value (REG_SZ) named Icon
+- In the right pane, create a String value (REG_SZ) named Icon